spmallette/java-dse-driver/manual/native_protocol/README.md

 ## Native protocol

-The native protocol defines the format of the binary messages exchanged between the driver and Cassandra over TCP.
-As a driver user, you don't need to know the fine details (although the protocol spec is [in the Cassandra codebase][native_spec] if you're curious); the most visible aspect is that some features are only available with specific protocol versions.
+The native protocol defines the format of the binary messages exchanged between the driver and DSE over TCP.
+As a driver user, you don't need to know the fine details (although the protocol spec is [in the DSE codebase][native_spec] if you're curious); the most visible aspect is that some features are only available with specific protocol versions.